Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 16 projects that may impact this region.
-Notable projects include Studley Park House Redevelopment, Tulich Retirement Tower at Oran Park, Oran Park Hotel (Atura Hotel), and Oran Park Town.
-The following list details those considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects likely to affect the region.
+Notable initiatives include Studley Park House Redevelopment, Tulich Retirement Tower Oran Park, Oran Park Hotel (Atura Hotel), and Oran Park Town, with the following list outlining those of greatest relevance.

 Professional plan users can use the search below to filter and access additional projects.